 Yet again Jesus is continuously compassionate to those around him, making sure that his Mother is cared for after his death.
 Most scholars speculate that Mary was a widower at the time of the crucifixion.
 The good son Jesus, without brothers and sisters to provide for his Mother, looks to John to care for her.
 Just as Christ gave His mother to John, he gives Mother Mary to us.

 These four words were uttered shortly before His death.
 This is the only passage where the original Aramaic language is preserved.
 Here, Jesus was expressing His feelings of abandonment.
 God placed the sins of the entire world on Him, which overwhelms the humanity of Jesus.
-His followers, once at His side, are nowhere to be found.
-Jesus lives the human experience, and it was by His death that we are redeemed.
+His other eleven disciples, once at His side, are nowhere to be found.
+Jesus fully lived the human experience, and it was by His death that we are redeemed.

 “Afterwards, Jesus knowing that all things were now accomplished, that the scripture might be fulfilled, said: I thirst.”
 John 19:28

-Earlier in the Gospel, Jesus was prepared a drink of wine and myrrh.
-It was customary in those days to prepare an anesthetic drink for those about to be crucified.
+Earlier in the Gospel, a drink of wine and myrrh was prepared for Jesus.
+It was customary in those days to give an anesthetic drink for those about to be crucified.
 To appease the soldiers Jesus took a sip, but not enough to deaden the pain.
 In this passage He prompted the guards for his final drink, this one consisting of vinegar and water.
-He was scourged, crowned with thorns, walked the Way of the Cross, and was nailed to the Cross.
-Among His seven last words, this is the only verbal expression of his physical suffering.
+Among His seven last words, this is the only verbal expression of his physical suffering, even though he was scourged, crowned with thorns, walked the Way of the Cross, and was nailed to the Cross.
+However, Jesus’ thirst on the cross was more than a physical thirst; it was a thirst for souls for whom love compelled him to redeem.

 “Jesus therefore, when he had taken the vinegar, said: It is consummated.”
 John 19:30

 Amazingly, Jesus is still conscious after hours of being on the cross.
-This expression, “It is finished”, did not simply mean that death was upon him, but rather that He fulfilled his mission.
+This expression, “It is finished”, did not simply mean that death was upon him, but rather that He fulfilled his mission, and, because he was God, willingly laid down his own life.
 His preaching, miracles, and finally His earthly suffering would soon be over.
 His ministry and resulting death would pay the debt of sin for all humanity.